raleel/Mythras-Imperative/Mythras-Imperative-MARKDOWN-2024-27-01.md

 - Firearms are surprisingly inaccurate unless time is taken to brace and/or aimaim.
 - When you are shot, bad stuff happenshappens.

-Defending oneself against gunfire largely becomes a matter of body armourarmor, using cover, and trying to prevent the opponent from being able to fire back.
+Defending oneself against gunfire largely becomes a matter of body armor, using cover, and trying to prevent the opponent from being able to fire back.
 As a consequenceConsequently, most gun battles tend to become very tactical – lots of suppressing fire, flanking movementmovement, and flushing foes from deep cover – during which characters may pass entire combat rounds being pinned down and unable to respond until the opposition stops firing... which some players may find extremely tedious.

 It is perfectly possible that an entire gunfight will result in no injuries; just one side giving up due to running out of ammunition or fleeing the battle entirely.
 After all, few people want to risk being riddled with a burst from a weapon on full automatic.